-Arguably the greatest pitcher who's ever worn a Marist uniform, Chris Tracz is in his sixth season as head coach of the Red Foxes.
+The greatest pitcher who's ever worn a Marist uniform, Chris Tracz is going into his eighth season as head coach of the Red Foxes.

 Through eight seasons, Tracz has amassed a record of 180-174-2 (.508).
 The Red Foxes have finished .500 or better four times in his tenure.